 - Once you have established the language and method, you must file the Statement to Fulfill the Language Requirement form, including bilingual students or those whose first language is not English.
-All students must demonstrate competency - Have your Permanent Advisor approve, sign off, and turn the Language Requirement form in to the GAA. - 8.
-File a Statement of Plan to Fulfill the Methodological Skills Requirement (By end of Q3) - You are required to demonstrate methodological skills competency. - The choice of methodological skill should be determined in consultation with your Permanent Advisor. - Once you have established the methodological skills requirements, you must file the Statement of Plan to Fulfill the Methodological Skills Requirement form. - Have your Permanent Advisor approve and sign off, and turn the form in to the GAA. - Once the Methodological Skills requirements have been completed, you must refile the Statement stating how and when they were fulfilled. - 9.
+All students must demonstrate competency - Have your Permanent Advisor approve, sign off, and turn the Language Requirement form in to the GAA. - As per Graduate Division regulations, students may request to waive the language requirement (e.g., native speaker or completion of coursework elsewhere) by submitting the Waive Course Work Petition, via R'Grad.

+8. File a Statement of Plan to Fulfill the Methodological Skills Requirement (By end of Q3)

+- You are required to demonstrate methodological skills competency. - The choice of methodological skill should be determined in consultation with your Permanent Advisor. - Once you have established the methodological skills requirements, you must file the Statement of Plan to Fulfill the Methodological Skills Requirement form. - Have your Permanent Advisor approve and sign off, and turn the form in to the GAA. - Once the Methodological Skills requirements have been completed, you must refile the Statement stating how and when they were fulfilled. - 9.
 File and Obtain a M.A. degree, if desired and criteria are met (Q3) - See Obtaining a Master's Degree below for information and requirements

-10. Work on Dissertation Research / Fieldwork during your first year (Summer Quarter)
+10. Work on Preliminary Research / Fieldwork during your first year (Summer Quarter)